 You'll likely be able to find the prospectus online.
 When a company offers an IPO, it must first register its offer and sale of securities with the Securities and Exchange Commission by filing a registration statement.
 Its prospectus is part of this registration statement.
 Visit SEC.gov and search for "EDGAR," which is the Electronic Data Gathering, Analysis and Retrieval tool, to lookup and find a company's prospectus.
 You'll be able to search by the company name or its stock ticker symbol.

 In the prospectus, locate the balance sheet and find the stockholder’s equity section, where you'll see an amount under the “paid-in capital” heading.
 This represents the money that the company has received from the sale of IPO stock.
 Find the number of shares the company has sold in the stockholder’s equity section of the IPO's prospectus.

 Divide this number of shares sold by the amount of the paid-in capital to get the value of one share of stock.
 For example, if the company has sold 25,000 IPO stock shares for $500,000, you would divide the $500,000 paid-in capital amount by 25,000 shares to arrive at a $20-per-share book value.
 This book value represents a more-accurate valuation of shares than the feeding frenzy markup that often accompanies an IPO's debut.

-Consider the qualitative factors that can affect an IPOs share price.
+Certain qualitative factors can affect an IPO's share price beyond its quantitative factors.
 For example, market perception can assign a higher value to a high-tech company over a solar-panel manufacturing company because investors are more attracted to high-tech.
-An IPO company can hire well-known and experienced industry personnel to sit on their board of directors, which gives the appearance that the company is led by competent professionals.
+An IPO company can hire well-known and experienced industry personnel to sit on its board of directors, which gives the appearance that the company is led by competent professionals.